NateWright/ur_scooter_gui/README.md

 # Requirements
 For Python 2.7
 * pip install python-tk
+* pip install opencv-python

 For Python 3.8
-* pip install python3-tk    (Should be installed by default)
+* pip3 install python3-tk    (Should be installed by default)
+* pip3 install opencv-python    (Should be installed by default)

 To you want to build docs   (Docs only built on python3)
 * pip install -U python3-sphinx